-What is a hydrogen plane?
+Understanding what is a hydrogen airplane

 The aviation industry is on the brink of a paradigm shift, as the world looks for sustainable and eco-friendly alternatives to traditional fossil fuels.
 One emerging technology is the hydrogen plane, a promising solution for reducing emissions and improving energy efficiency in air travel.